sergueik/springboot_study/basic-properties/README.md

 ```
 indicating that property file was not read.

-note that one has to remove the drive letter from the path (assuming the configuration properfies file is on the same drive)
+note that one can remove the drive letter from the path assuming the configuration properfies file is on the same drive
 ```sh

 mvn -Dspring.config.location=file:///temp/application.properties spring-boot:run